 One would think that a photographer finds the images but the truth is the images should find the photographer.
 This happens when one is receptive, being alert and curious, keeping an open mind.
 The photographic skill is reflected in the photographer’s ability to create an experience of the image and successfully convey it to the viewer in that single frame.
 Actually you photograph what you know is there, not what you can see.

 Visualization is a contrary process of design.
 It is another format used and it requires the most creative effort.
 The idea is conceptualized and then it has to be set up.
-This is a very demanding process and it takes time and effort.
+This is a very demanding process and it takes time.
 Once complete to perfection the shot is framed.
 Visualization is more rewarding as the shot reflects one-hundred percent a photographer’s vision.

 Image composition is another layer in my photographic work, an element that adds structure to a photograph.
 It is influenced by the 'German Bauhaus' as well as Wassily Kandinsky’s rules 'From Point To Line To Plane'.
 Beyond that, to some extent, I use 'Fibonacci Harmonic Levels'.
 Black and white allows the eye to appreciate the composition of the photograph because there is no distraction that is created by the use of color.
 When I do use color, I use it to highlight the main subject in the photograph.

 I am a traditional photographer who celebrates 'a still photograph still being a photograph' -- unaltered and truthful with the analog touch.
 A body of work that is varied yet distinctive with a classic and passionate style.
 Diverse photography with a vision on each image, created to take on a journey and to give a glimpse or private insight into a life, a moment, a history.
 Each image tries to be special, unique and very memorable.
 Timeless.
 There are elements to photography that remain despite the modernization of the art, it all reverts back to the photographic eye and the ability to capture the image.